publishpress/PublishPress-Future/readme.txt

 == Changelog ==

-= [UNRELEASED] =
+= [2.7.2] - 25 Jan 2022 =

 * Changed: Added more clear debug message if the cron event was not scheduled due to an error;
 * Changed: Refactored the list of cron schedules in the Diagnostics tab adding more post information, #215;
+* Changed: Removed the admin notice about the plugin renaming;
+* Added: Added the event GUID as tooltip to each post in the Current Cron Schedule list on the Diagnostics page, #214;
 * Fixed: Fix the Expires column in the posts page correctly identifying the post ID on cron event with multiple IDs, #210;
-* Fixed: Fix wrong function used to escape a html attribute on a setting page;
+* Fixed: Fix wrong function used to escape a html attributes on a setting page;
-* Added: Added the event GUID as tooltip to each post in the Current Cron Schedule list on the Diagnostics page, #214;
+* Fixed: Fix missed sanitization for some data on admin pages;
+* Fixed: Fix some false positives given by PHPCS;
+* Fixed: Fix expiration data processing avoid to process for deactivated posts;
+* Fixed: Fix a typo in the diagnostics settings tab;

 = [2.7.1] - 12 Jan 2022 =